 We make these sanctimonious pronouncements because most of us have never been in a relationship with a narcissist and we don’t comprehend their ability to persuade their victims.

-We’ve also never experienced their hoovering techniques – the ways they reframe their abuse and tell you it will never happen again.
+We’ve also never experienced Narcissist hoovering techniques – the ways they reframe their abuse and tell you it will never happen again.
 Until we’ve been through it, there’s no way to understand just how difficult it is to walk away.
+In this article, I will explain what this concept is and give you 15 Narcissist hoovering examples Narcissists frequently use.

-The name says it all – like a vacuum cleaner, the narcissist is sucking you back into the relationship after a period of abuse or narcissistic rage.
+The name says it all – like a vacuum cleaner, they suck you back into the relationship after a period of narcissistic abuse or narcissistic rage.
 They employ a variety of tactics ranging from gaslighting and misdirection to outpourings of love to straight-up threats.
 In any case, it’s about regaining control of the person and preventing them from leaving the relationship.

-The classic cycle of a narcissistic relationship progresses from the narcissist idealizing their supply source, then devaluing them, before eventually discarding them.
+The classic cycle of an (abusive) narcissistic relationship progresses from the narcissist idealizing their supply source, then devaluing them, before eventually discarding them.

 Not all discards are final though, and hoovering is a way to tap back into that supply source.
 To paraphrase Al Pacino: “just when you thought you were out, they pull you back in”.